 PC 368 Physical, psychological or financial abuse of an elder (over 65) Up to 4 years in prison

-The Law Offices of Elliott N. Kanter will protect your rights and fight to achieve the best possible outcome for your case.
+The Law Office of Elliott Kanter will protect your rights and fight to achieve the best possible outcome for your case.
 Call today or visit our website to fill out a form to schedule your free legal consultation with one of our attorneys.

 More and more people are being accused of elder abuse, but why?
 What accounts for this increase in accusations?
 There are a couple of reasons for the increase in complaints: